 I was in way too over my head to figure out where my money should go based on interest, investments, credit scores, etc. I needed a simple plan I could follow and he offered that simplicity.
 The baby steps are the map we’re using and they do work if you commit to them.

 I won’t harp too much on budgets but it’s the most important thing to getting out of debt and winning with money.
 None of these good intentioned suggestions are worth anything without a plan for telling your money where to go.

 You know how I feel about the amazing wallet and environmental benefits of buying clothes secondhand, but we buy just about everything else used as well.
-We’re avid pawn shop browsers, they’re always willing to negotiate on price.
+I love ThredUp for clothes and we’re avid pawn shop browsers.
+They’re always willing to negotiate on price.
 We recently got a $100 indestructible Bluetooth speaker for $30!